Sumayamd/markdown-/README.md

 Quality is a measure of excellence or of a state of being.
 It describes something, either of how it was made, or how it is as compared to others.

+-Willingness to learn
+True professionals are always open to learning more and advancing their skill set.
+You can do this through continued education or self-learning.
+Rather than waiting for your manager to train you, you initiate the learning.
+A high-quality employee is eager to try new things and even learn from making mistakes along the way.

 ### quantitative
 Quantity, on the other hand, is the extent, size, or sum of something.
 It is countable or measurable and can be expressed as a numerical value.
+-Pyhsical quantity
+A physical quantity is a physical property of a material or system that can be quantified by measurement.
+A physical quantity can be expressed as a value, which is the algebraic multiplication of a ' Numerical value ' and a ' Unit '.
+For example, the physical quantity of mass can be quantified as '32.3 kg ', where '32.3' is the numerical value and 'kg' is the Unit.

 !
 [Image] (https://www.shutterstock.com/image-vector/quality-vs-quantity-management-assure-excellent-2055808418)